 Thank you for your business and we hope you enjoy your new product(s).
 Here are the charges for Mr. Window’s services after a Service Warranty has expired:

-After the parts are received, the customer will be contacted by the service department to set up a date for completion of the service and will be charged a minimum of $105.00 to complete the service.
+After the parts are received, the customer will be contacted by the service department to set up a date for completion of the service and will be charged to complete the service.

 No Show Fee